Instinct (1999 film): Production

+Wolfgang Petersen was initially looking to direct the film but became executive producer with his partner Gail Katz.

-In production in 1998.
-Principal photography began on January 26, and ended on August 8, 1998.
+Principal photography began on January 25, 1998 and ended on August 7.

+Buena Vista Pictures handled North American distribution, while Spyglass Entertainment handled international sales.
+Buena Vista International handled distribution rights in the United Kingdom, Australia and Latin America.

 Reception

 The film received mixed reviews.
-Review aggregator Rotten Tomatoes gives the film a critic score of 27% based on reviews from 66 critics.
+Review-aggregator Rotten Tomatoes gives the film a critic score of 26% based on reviews from 65 critics.
 The site's consensus states: "A convoluted and predictable plot overshadows the performances."
-Metacritic gives the film a weighted average score of 43 out of 100 based on reviews from 23 critics, indicating "mixed or average reviews".
+Metacritic gives the film a weighted average score of 43 out of 100 based on reviews from 23 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

-James Berardinelli gave the film 2.5 out 4 describing the film as having "Solid directing and good acting!"
+James Berardinelli gave the film 2.5 out 4 describing the film as having "Solid directing and good acting!".

 Roger Ebert of the Chicago Sun Times gave the film 1.5 stars out of 4.

 Box office

-The film was a box-office bomb, grossing only $34,105,207 in the United States and Canada.
+The film underperformed at the box-office, grossing only $34,105,207 in the United States and Canada.
 The film won a Genesis Award for its themes of animal rights.
 On the day of the premiere for this film in Orlando, FL, Cuba Gooding, Jr. added his handprints to a star outside of the Chinese Theater at MGM Studios, a park at Walt Disney World.
 This walk of fame is a replica of the famous Walk of Fame in Hollywood, California.